patrickpichler/beesting_talk/talk.md

 cluster can be  separated into two parts  the control plane, this  is where ETCD and the API  server runs, and the data  plane.
 Any app we submit  to the cluster will  run on  nodes, which  are part  of the  data plane.
 Kubernetes nodes  are usually Linux machines, where the Kubelet runs.

-Kubelet will get the pods to run on the  current machine  from the API  server.
-It will  then communicate  with a container runtime,  most often containerD,  and instructs it what  containers to run.
-This  communication happens via the  Container Runtime Interface or  CRI in short.
-Container runtimes  then download  whatever image  was specified  in the container and  spawn it  via a  low level  runtime such  as runC.
+It is kubelets job  to communicate with the API server to  figure out what needs to  be running  on  it node.
+Pods  are  then started  by  communicating with  a Container Runtime, which in most cases will be containerD.
+The Container runtime then download  whatever image was specified  in the container spec  and spawn it via a low level runtime such as runC.
 Linux doesn't really have the concept of a container.
 They are pretty much made  out of control groups, also called Cgroups and  namespaces.
 Cgroups  allow to  limit the  resource usage,  such as  CPU and memory, whereas with namespaces we can separate areas such as networking or file mounts.

 Awesome,  with this  out of  the way,  how  do we  get the  Honeytoken into  the containers?